 - Five cents per gallon fuel discount every day‡

 - Apply for the Military Star® Rewards MasterCard.

 Best Credit Cards for People with Bad Credit

-If you don’t have a good credit score, then you can still get a credit card to help you improve your credit score by making on time payments and paying your balance in full.
-The best way to do this is to use a secured credit card, which requires you keep a certain amount of money on deposit with the credit card holder to act as collateral on your charges.
-The good news is making continual on time payments will help improve your credit score and you can eventually use this to get a traditional credit card.
-Here are some secured credit cards which may be beneficial to you:
+If you don’t have a good credit score, then you can still get a credit card to help you improve your credit score by making on-time payments and paying your balance in full.
+The best way to do this is to use a secured credit card, which requires you to keep a certain amount of money on deposit with the credit card holder to act as collateral on your charges.
+The good news is making continual on-time payments will help improve your credit score and you can eventually use this to get a traditional credit card.

 Don’t forget to check with your local credit union.
 There are many military and local credit unions which may offer a great credit card for your needs.
 We recommend any of the cards above, but as always, do your research and find the best card for your specific situation.

 The Military Wallet has partnered with CardRatings for our coverage of credit card products.
 The Military Wallet and CardRatings may receive a commission from card issuers.
 Some or all of the card offers that appear on The Military Wallet are from advertisers.
 Compensation may impact how and where card products appear, but does not affect our editors’ opinions or evaluations.
 The Military Wallet does not include all card companies or all available card offers.